SAP-archive/cloud-cap-nodejs-codejam/prerequisites.md

 # Prerequisites

 There are hardware and software prerequisites for participating in this CodeJam.
 There are also some optional, recommended items that you might like to have too.
+Administration rights are an essential requirement due to the installation of some local tools.

 ## Hardware